-Seawater is provided to the livewell by a 12-volt pressure pump.
-The pump is activated by the Livewell/Washdown switch on the helm.
+Seawater is provided to the livewell by a 12-volt circulating pump.
+This pump is designed to carry a constant flow of water to the livewell.
+The pump is activated by the livewell switch on the helm.
 An overflow built into the livewell automatically controls livewell water level.
 Always turn livewell pump off at the switch panel when not in use.